ViewComponent/view_component/docs/working-with-viewcomponents.md

 ---
 layout: default
-title: Thinking in ViewComponents
+title: Working with ViewComponents
 nav_order: 4
 ---

-# Thinking in ViewComponents
+# Working with ViewComponents

 _GitHub's guide to building component-driven UI in Rails, shared publicly due to interest from the community._